 I’m well aware that I am a white woman writing this post.
 I’m not trying to speak for anyone you’ll meet below, I just want to introduce you to them so you can get to know their stories yourself.

 There are many resources available that give examples of how to be an ally for the black community.
 I read this one (among many others).
 You can be an ally by checking out the black women of the pet industry who I’ve included in this post.
 Follow them on Instagram, visit their websites and reach out to get to know them.
 Also, check the comments where readers have added even more fabulous African American owned pet brands.

 Most importantly, listen to what they have to say.

-Black Woman Run Pet Businesses
+Black Woman Owned Pet Businesses

 This list is by no means comprehensive!
 In fact, I keep discovering more accounts and businesses and have added some to the end of this post (because done is better than perfect).
 If you know a black woman in the pet industry who I’ve missed, please add their links to the comments.